-Since there will be no Face to Face groups that meet, Michel Mouzong (Elder), Ben Fisher (Elder), Matt Schulze, and Marisa are available to help groups set up a “Google Hangout” or similar discussion venue.
+Since there will be no Face to Face groups that meet, Michel Mouzong (Elder), Ben Fisher (Elder), and Matt Schulze are available to help groups set up a “Google Hangout” or similar discussion venue.
 Michel will be publishing a “how-to” checklist for groups to set this up themselves.

 Pledges and Giving:

 We know that this change is unexpected for all of us.
 In the process of becoming a “Virtual Community” for a month, we hope that everyone will maintain their pledges and giving patterns.
 Remember, we are not cutting any staff salaries during this month as we refocus their duties.
 Most expenses of the church are recurring even during this “virtual month.”
-If you need any support on how to set up an automatic bill payment from your bank or any other method for giving, please contact one of the Trustees (Kirstin Frederickson, Rick Collins and Pam Brown) or Marisa.
+If you need any support on how to set up an automatic bill payment from your bank or any other method for giving, please contact one of the Trustees (Kirstin Frederickson, Rick Collins, and Pam Brown).

 Puerto Rico Mission Trip 2020: